Nonperturbative quantization approach for QED on the Hopf bundle: Discussion and conclusions

 \section{Discussion and conclusions}

 We have considered the Dirac equation and Maxwell's electrodynamics in $\mathbb{R} \times S^3$ spacetime.
 The distinctive feature of these theories on the Hopf bundle is that they have discrete spectra of solutions both for the Dirac equation and for Maxwell's electrodynamics.
 This is a consequence of the fact that a three-dimensional sphere $S^3$ is a compact space.
 For the Dirac equation, this was shown explicitly by finding discrete solutions in analytic form.
-For the Maxwell equations, we have obtained numerical solutions, and the numerical analysis permits us to assume that a discrete spectrum of solutions does exist.
+For the Maxwell equations, we have obtained numerical solutions, as well as solutions for some particular cases, and the analysis of these solutions permits us to assume that a discrete spectrum of the solutions does exist.

 The presence of the discrete spectrum allows one to quantize the free, noninteracting Dirac and Maxwell fields on the Hopf bundle.
 For the Dirac equation, the quantization is suggested by introducing the creation and annihilation operators for the corresponding quantum states.
 The standard anticommutation relations are imposed on these operators, and an additional numerical factor in the right-hand side of the anticommutator is introduced.
 Using these relations, the propagator for the spinor field is calculated.
-The calculations indicate that this propagator is a sum over the discrete spectrum numbered by the quantum numbers $m$ and $n$.
-In order to ensure the convergence of the sum, it is necessary that the aforementioned factor would possess a perfectly definite dependence on the quantum number $n$.
+The calculations indicate that this propagator is a sum over the discrete spectrum numbered by the quantum numbers $m,n$ and $l$.
+In order to ensure the convergence of the sum, it is necessary that the aforementioned factor would possess a perfectly definite dependence on the quantum number $n, m , l$.

 For the free electromagnetic field, a similar scheme of quantization has been suggested.

 The most important part of the present study is the procedure of nonperturbative quantization suggested for the interacting Dirac and Maxwell fields.
 Following Heisenberg~\cite{heis}, we have replaced the classical equations by equations for operators of the corresponding fields.
 Since the operator equation can scarcely be solved somehow, it is replaced by an infinite set of equations for Green's functions.
 Such a set is known as the Schwinger-Dyson equations, but they are usually employed in perturbative quantum field theory.